douglasgreen/outlines/computing/programming_languages/php.md

 6.  **Community and Open Source Contribution**:

-    -   A strong community and open-source contributions continue to drive PHP\'s evolution, ensuring that it adapts to new trends and maintains its relevance.
+    -   A strong community and open-source contributions continue to drive PHP's evolution, ensuring that it adapts to new trends and maintains its relevance.

 7.  **Education and Resources**: